Steerable Chatbots: Exploring Personalization Control Interfaces via LLM Activation Steering: Implementation of Preference-Based Steering

-We followed \citeauthor{von-Rutte2024-pt}'s procedure for selecting the probe type (in additional to the logistic regressor, we also tested difference-in-means and principal component analysis) and the \textit{k} hyperparameter for the \textit{top-k} layers, where steering is selectively applied to the \textit{top-k} of the layers with the highest detection accuracy.
-Table \ref{tab:params} shows the best performing parameters that were used for each model. \ We also experimentally determined an approximate functional steering range where the model is not affected significantly by degeneracy (high-perplexity responses).
-This functional range is used in experiments E2-E5 and the user study.
+We followed \citeauthor{DBLP:conf/icml/RutteABH24}'s procedure for selecting the probe type (in additional to the logistic regressor, we also tested difference-in-means and principal component analysis) and the \textit{k} hyperparameter for the \textit{top-k} layers, where steering is selectively applied to the \textit{top-k} of the layers with the highest detection accuracy.
+Table \ref{tab:params} shows the best performing parameters that were used for each model. \ We also experimentally determined an approximate functional steering range where the model is not affected significantly by degeneracy.